 Not all herbivores eat the same type of plants.
 Depending on their environment and the vegetation, they adapt their food.

-Examples of herbivores: elephant, deer, etc.
+Examples of herbivores: elephants, deer, etc.

-Examples of carnivores are cheetah, leopard, etc.
+Examples of carnivores are cheetahs, leopards, etc.

 Comparison Table